NEW DATES. Sign up of our newsletter to get updates on new trips and programs.

-Join Swift Industries co-founder, Martina Brimmer, for a weekend workshop inside the Swift Industries sewing studio.
+Join Swift Adventure Co. for a long weekend workshop inside the Swift Industries sewing studio.
 Make your own full-sized frame bag, fitted specifically to your adventure-bicycle (see below for limitations on bicycles).

 Location: 558 1st Ave South, 2nd Fl Seattle WA 98104

-Bicycle compatibility: Since you are making a frame bag for your own bicycle, having your bicycle at the workshop is preferred, but please contact us if that’s not possible.
+Bicycle compatibility: Since you are making a frame bag for your own bicycle, having your bicycle at the workshop is necessary.
 Please note that every bicycle’s geometry is unique, and thus a frame bag is not likely to fit on multiple bicycles–prepare to use it on one bicycle.

-For this introductory workshop: no bicycles with frame-integrated suspension.
-Fully rigid bicycles with a substantial inner triangle is required.
-If your bicycle’s seat tube or down tube measure 8″ or less, then the frame geometry (does not apply to the head tube measurement) is not ideal for a beginner workshop.
+For this introductory workshop: You will need to bicycle or bicycle frame on site.
+We will NOT be making bags for bicycles with frame-integrated suspension.
+A hard-tail (no rear suspension) bicycle with a substantial inner triangle is required.
+If your bicycle’s seat tube or down tube measure 8″ or less (does not apply to the head tube measurement), then the frame geometry is not ideal for a beginner workshop.
 Road/touring/cross/gravel bicycles and old-school mountain bikes are highly recommended.

 Coming from out-of-town?
 Don’t hesitate to contact us about lodging recommendations and travel logistics, we’re happy to help!